 Remove any fallen branches and twigs, random newspapers, packaging, doggy doo-doo, pine cones and leaves.
 If you raked leaves thoroughly in the fall, you’ve aided your chances of avoiding the fungal disease known as snow mold.
 Even if you don’t have leaves everywhere, you’ll want to break out the rake as part of your spring clean up lawn work – a deep raking will also help control thatch build-up (by removing dead grass and allowing new grass space to grow).
 Think of it as a scalp massage for your lawn.
 Before you start raking be sure the ground is completely dry; raking over wet grass can tear it out by the roots, leaving you with more bare patches.
 Leaves, branches, and twigs can be collected, bundled and bagged as yard waste in most municipalities – pet waste is not recommended for composting.

-Spring Yard Clean Up Tip Number 3: Tidy Up and Prepare Your Garden Beds.
+3. Tidy Up and Prepare Your Garden Beds

-Spring clean up in the garden begins with removing and composting any dead annual plants that remained over winter and removing any dead leaves and stalks from perennials and ornamental grasses that you didn’t remove in the fall.
+Spring clean up in the garden begins with removing and composting any dead annual plants that remained over winter.
+Also, remove any dead leaves and stalks from perennials and ornamental grasses that you didn’t take away in the fall.
 Scissors often work better than pruners for this task (you can get into tight spaces easier with them).

 You may not be mowing the grass for a while, but when the time comes, you’ll want your lawn mower is in good condition.
 If you didn’t remove the dirty oil, or replace the spark plugs during the fall (I know I didn’t), now’s the time to replace them with fresh new oil and plugs.
-Also, lightly lubricate the wheel bearing, height adjuster, and any other moving parts, following the manual’s instructions.
+Also, lightly lubricate the wheel bearing, height adjuster, and any other moving parts by following the manual’s instructions.
 Make sure to have the lawn mower blades sharpened by a professional, so they’ll cut the grass evenly.
-If you’re less of a DIY person, you can find a local lawn mower specialist who will tune it up.
+If you’re less of a DIY person, you can find a local lawn mower specialist who will tune the whole thing up.

-What To Do With All That Yard Clean Up Stuff.
+What Should You Do With All That Yard Clean Up Stuff?

 What is typically accepted as yard waste: